union-imgcross icon

 Professional Employer Organization (PEO)

-Professional Employment Organization (PEO) is an outsourced HR department where organizations merge with small and medium-sized businesses to handle your company compliances, payroll management, tax filing, recruitment and other services.
-So when you avail of the services of PEO, that organization smoothly handles your business operation without setting up any separate entity.
-PEO offers customized services according to the client requirement e.g. employee benefit, payroll processing, administration of workers compensation, business compliances, recruitment and others.
+So when you engage the services of a PEO, that organization handles your business operation smoothly without setting up a separate business entity.
+A PEO offers customized services according to the client requirements (e.g. employee benefits, payroll processing, administration of workers compensation, business compliances, recruitment).

 Conclusion